 Having served as an in-service coordinator and leader of out-patient study groups, Paul-Neil has always had a strong desire to teach.
 He joined Stony Brook's Physical Therapy Program as an adjunct professor in 2004, and joined the faculty in 2010 as one of the Directors of Clinical Education.

 Paul-Neil teaches Kinesiology, a first year foundational course, and Orthopedics I and II, second year courses in the Entry-level Doctorate of Physical Therapy Program.
-He also participates in Case Studies I and II, case-based learning experiences after the first and second semesters of didactic work.
+He also coordinates Case Studies II, a case-based learning experience after the second year of didactic work.

 Paul-Neil has extensive clinical experience providing physical therapy services in the private practice, out-patient setting.
 He is an Orthopaedic Certified Specialist through the American Board of Physical Therapy Specialties, as well as a Certified Hand Therapist through the Hand Therapy Certification Commission.
 Areas of interest include kinesiology, manual physical therapy, and sports medicine.
 Being an avid runner, Paul-Neil’s current research area of interest is barefoot and minimalist running.

 Pottorf O, McLaughlin A, Czujko PN.
 (2018, Jun.)
 Reliability and validity of forearm range of motion using gravity based inclinometry on an iPhone application compared to a standard universal goniometer.
 Poster Presentation.
 NEXT APTA Conference and Exposition, Orlando, FL.

 Martino SA, Demalderis S, Czujko PN, Morelli PJ.
 (2017, Oct.)
 Inclusive fitness program for children with obesity and special needs.
 Poster presentation.
 The Obesity Society's 34th Annual Meeting at ObesityWeek, Washington, DC.